 The data come from a survey of clusters of golf tees in grass, conducted by 3rd and 4th year statistics students at the University of St Andrews.
-For the purposes of this exercise, we will assume that all the data were collected on one 210 metre long transect line, and that this comprises the study area.
-There were 250 clusters of tees in the study area and 760 individual tees in total.
+For the purposes of this exercise, we will assume that all the data were collected on one 210 metre long transect line out to a width of 4 metres (both sides), and that this comprises the study region.
+There were 250 clusters of tees in the study region and 760 individual tees in total.